What is a building enclosure?

 Interested in learning how to leverage building enclosure commissioning for your structure?

-Sign up for our webinar with Andre Lehr as he explores building enclosure commissioning and what architects, contractors and project managers should keep in mind as they plan, construct and maintain high performance structures by clicking the button below.
+view our recorded webinar with Andre Lehr as he explores building enclosure commissioning and what architects, contractors and project managers should keep in mind as they plan, construct and maintain high performance structures by clicking the button below.